 El Tió de Nadal

-If you have been taken a Gothic Quarter Free Walking Tour with us, you’ll be familiar with the Catalan Christmas tradition of El Tió de Nadal.
+If you have taken a Gothic Quarter Free Walking Tour with us, you’ll be familiar with the Catalan Christmas tradition of El Tió de Nadal.
 There’s no getting away from it, this is an odd custom!
 A log that poops presents?!
 Of course.
 And the kids LOVE it!

 This giant smiling log, covered with a red blanket so he stays warm, is put on display in front of the Cathedral and all children under the age of 12 are encouraged to approach him.
 They then wallop him with a stick and wait to see what treats he… delivers!
 You can have a wack most mornings from 10.30am to 1.30pm until December 19th.
-We took a video the children beating El Tió so you can see it in action.
+We took a video of the children beating El Tió so you can see it in action.

 Head out of the centre to La Farga Centre d’Activitats or L’Illa Diagonal Shopping Centre At these temporary ice rinks you can skate and toboggan as well as book to see music shows and circus workshops.